ashbaldry/ashbaldry.github.io/_posts/2021-11-23-depcheck-r-dependency-checker.md

 The result of all of these is a list, where the names are the dependent packages.
 Each item in the list contains a `data.frame` of all the exported functions in the package and the frequency of use.
 When printed, it will display the number of dependencies in the project, as well as the number of sub-dependencies, and if any of them should be looked into for potential removal.
 This should also make it a lot easier to find dependencies that you aren't entirely where and how they are used.

-**NB** As of writing this, `{depcheck}` is in an experimental phase; function names and/or arguments may change from what is currently in this blog post.
+**NB** As of writing this, `{depcheck}` is in an experimental phase; function names and/or arguments may change from those stated above.

 ### Example

-I have run `checkShinyDependencyUse()` on one of my own shiny applications, the (Reddit Profile Analyzer)[https://ashbaldry.shinyapps.io/reddit_analysis/], to see how well I am utilising the packages I am using.
+I have run `checkShinyDependencyUse()` on one of my own shiny applications, the (Reddit Profile Analyzer)[https://ashbaldry.shinyapps.io/reddit_analysis/], to see how well I am utilising the packages I have used.

 ```r
 project_dependencies <- checkShinyDependencyUse("../reddit-analysis-app") # ashbaldry/reddit-analysis-app